sakshamahluwalia/Excel-Info-Extracter/README.md

 ### Prerequisites

-A computer with python3, additional frameworks such as, "xlrd", "tkinter"
+A computer with python3, additional frameworks such as, "xlrd", "tkinter".
+You will need to get the folder path contaning the, "Model", "View" and the "Controller" folders and add it in, "HomePage.py" before running the application.

 ### How to Run